 Unfortunately, the increased convenience of filing the application online has a significant downside: some applicants seem to not take an online form as seriously as completing a paper form and signing it with a pen.
 Other applicants are not aware that they will eventually need to appear in person before an immigration officer to testify under penalty of perjury about the contents of the application.
 Giving the wrong answer can lead to a host of problems.

 N-400 Biographical & Residence Questions

-Pages 1 through 5 of the N-400 concern the applicant‘s biographical information, residence history, and parents.
+The first few sections of the form concern the applicant‘s biographical information, residence history, and parents.
 The most common mistake is to not list all other names used, including names that appear on criminal records, names from prior marriages, and nicknames that other people know the person by.

 Applicants should also be aware that the eligibility questions in Part 1 do not list all of the potential ways of qualifying for naturalization or citizenship.
 Congress has created more generous criteria for persons who have served honorably in the U.S. military and for other favored groups.